sul-dlss-deprecated/lyberservices-scripts/README.md

     you are running on.

 4. Be sure you have write access to the location you have specified for your progress log file.
-When running as lyberadmin on the test and production machines, you will NOT have write access to the thumper drivers.
+When running as scripts on the test and production machines, you will NOT have write access to the thumper drivers.
 You should store your progress log file elsewhere, such as /dor/preassembly